jaz303/spinup/README.md

 `spinup` will run until all child processes have exited.
 Hit `Ctrl-C` to send `SIGINT` to any that are still running.

+`dotenv` is supported; any environment variables defined within `.env` will made available to the commands listed in `spin.up`.

 ## Installation

     npm install -g spinup